ltelab/disdrodb/docs/source/installation.rst

 on the `Python Packaging Index (PyPI) <https://pypi.org/project/disdrodb/>`__ and on the `conda-forge channel <https://anaconda.org/conda-forge/disdrodb>`__.

-Therefore you can either install the package with pip or conda (recommended).
+You can install the package with either pip or conda (recommended).
-Please install the package in the virtual environment you created before !
+If you created a virtual environment, make sure to activate it before installing.

 **With conda:**